GlobalWebIndex/mawex/README.md

 ### Sandboxing

 Actual jobs should be executed in isolated environment or cloud and never affect runtime of the actual Worker, there are three implementations :
-    - local-jvm
+ 1. local-jvm
      - task is executed within the current jvm process
      - recommended for lightweight tasks with simple computation, nothing with high memory requirements or cpu heavy
-    - forked-jvm
+ 2. forked-jvm
      - task is executed within forked jvm process
      - recommended for heavy tasks as the worker jvm process is not directly affected
-    - k8s job
+ 3. k8s job
      - task is executed as Kubernetes Job
      - recommended for heavy tasks

 Local SandBox is dummy, it just executes tasks in current jvm process.
 Remote SandBox has either `ForkingExecutorSupervisor` or `K8JobExecutorSupervisor` which is supervising remote actor system in a forked jvm process or a k8s job.

+### mawex persistence and clustering details :

+Mawex akka persistence is tested with [akka-persistence-dynamodb](https://github.com/akka/akka-persistence-dynamodb) and redis plugin but running it on different storages like cassandra is just a matter of configuration changes, choose a storage based on amount and throughput of tasks that are being submitted to it.
+By default it uses the Oldest node auto-downing strategy for split-brain cases because the cluster is solely about Singleton with actor residing on the oldest node.

 ### Example setup